• Skip to primary navigation

 • Line an oven safe dish with parchment paper.

-• Arrange tomato slice at the bottom of the dish.
+• Arrange tomato slice at the bottom of the pan.

 • Top that with a layer of the browned ground beef.

-• Arrange eggplant slices over the ground beef.
+• Arrange eggplant slices over the ground beef skin side out.

 • Add rice, then pour boiled water or broth over.